Grant Administration

 - Is there a strong, committed team ready to collaborate on proposal development?

 If your idea is a good candidate for funding you may begin your search for funding sources.
-You will also want to complete the Pre-Research Form, once you have developed a plan and budget.
+You will also want to complete the Pre-Research Form, once you have developed the Program Design and budget.

 Find Funding-Grant Checklist